KNVA: Repeaters

 The five repeaters were put on the air in the early 1990s, initially as rebroadcasters of KXAN to improve reception in the Hill Country, alongside two stations that were later deleted: KHPG-CA channel 31 in Giddings (closed in 2011) and KHPB-CD channel 45 in Bastrop (canceled in 2017).
-In 1995, these stations became a separate entity, the "Hill Country Paramount Network" (also known as "HPN"), which simulcast KNVA's programming but substituted UPN prime time and network shows for those of The WB.
-The main station for Austin viewers was K49CY, which moved to channel 51 in the summer of 1995 and became KBVO-LP (later KBVO-CA and today KBVO-CD, Austin's ATSC 3.0 multiplex).
+In 1995, these stations became a separate entity, the Hill Country Paramount Network (also known as HPN), which simulcast KNVA's programming but substituted UPN prime time and network shows for those of The WB.
+The main station for Austin viewers was K49CY (channel 49).

 In 1998, the Hill Country Paramount Network—without cable carriage—lost its network affiliation on six days' notice to K13VC "KVC", which was on Austin cable systems.

-From January 14, 2002, until the fall of 2008, the translator network served as a simulcast of KBVO-CA, which operated as an affiliate of fledgling Spanish-language network Telefutura during this period.
-When KBVO-CA disaffiliated from Telefutura after parent Univision Communications migrated the network to its owned-and-operated KTFO-CA (channel 31), KBVO-CA and its former repeaters were converted into full-time rebroadcasters of KNVA.
-KBVO-CA split away when the MyNetworkTV station was established in 2009.
+The former HPN stations joined KBVO-CA in broadcasting Telefutura programming in 2002; Univision, owner of KAKW (channel 62), handled all programming functions for LIN during this period.